zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-chart.md

 <!-- TODO: Determine the whereabouts of this sample, because it no longer ships with the SDK under the following name. -->
-Another example of using the auto-generated series views functionality is located at `\Client\V1\Controls\Chart\ViewModels\LineChartDateBasedViewModels.ts`.
+Another example of using the auto-generated series views functionality is located at `<dir>\Client\V1\Controls\Chart\ViewModels\LineChartDateBasedViewModels.ts`.

 For an example that demonstrates how series views are created explicitly by the extension, see `<dir>\Client\V1\Controls\Chart\ViewModels\OverlayedViewChartViewModels.ts`.

 ### Metrics

-Metrics are the [big data](portalfx-extensions-glossary-controls.md) call-outs that pair with chart controls to provide  interactive insights into data patterns and trends, as in the following image.
+Metrics are the [big data](portalfx-extensions-glossary-controls.md) call-outs that are associated with chart controls to provide interactive insights into data patterns and trends, as in the following image.

 ![alt-text](../media/portalfx-ui-concepts/chartMetrics.png "Chart metrics")